marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/TechZoneTilesBeta.md

 1. This collection of tiles will build a public facing cluster.  <font color=red>No VPN is require or provided</font>
 2. More then one user is allowed to access your Cluster and Cloud Pak.
 The only limitation is your cloud pak and the size that was built.
+3. All Access Points via trusted SSL Certs.
+No Browser Popup

 You can access the Tech Zone Environment Tiles here: